Matrixchung/EDAutopilot-v2/README.md

 # Tips
  - In order not to get interdicted, you should only choose 'Low-value target' mission, which is displayed in the mission details.
 The other traits can be ignored cause we are in the 'Outpost' and won't be scanned.
  - Currently I'm annoyed at money-grabbing stuffs (for my Fleet Carrier), so currently this project will only play its role as a simple sightseeing mission bot.
 Given that I have already created a gameSession API, we can expect more features like multi-hop jumping assist for long distance travel etc. in the future.
 And if you want, you can fork it to do any modifications you want.
- - This project has not been tested on *Windows 11* yet, so please use it at your own risk.

 # Variables
 - [robigo.py](.vscode/robigo.py)